amrutabhat30/Blog/README.md

 Development Server
 --------------------

-4. Start the development server by running 'python manage.py runserver 0.0.0.0:8000' and visit http://localhost:8000/submit/ to create a story.
+4. Start the development server by running `python manage.py runserver 0.0.0.0:8000` and visit http://localhost:8000/submit/ to create a story.

 5. Visit http://localhost:8000/ to view the stories and up/down vote them.